-Our community believes we can all contribute to ensuring that the City of Canada Bay retains its character, heritage, and widespread appeal.
+Our community believes we can all do several things to make sure that the City of Canada Bay retains its character, heritage, and widespread appeal.

-This includes addressing climate change, consulting well with the community on significant projects, providing appropriate planning outcomes, maintaining our parks and open spaces, celebrating diversity, managing traffic and parking well, providing excellent support services for community members, and supporting local businesses.
+These include addressing climate change, consulting well with the community on significant projects, providing appropriate planning outcomes, maintaining our parks and open spaces, celebrating diversity, managing traffic and parking well, providing excellent support services for community members, and supporting local businesses.